 The Almanity with Kids

-There are board games in the Blue Bottle bar which, presumably, older children could use.
+- There were board games in the Blue Bottle bar which, presumably, older children could use.

-Fully trained lifeguards are on duty at the pool.
+- Fully trained lifeguards were on duty at the pool.

-We have a full post on Hoi An with kids here, explaining activities and practicalities for your family in Hoi An.
+- We have a full post on Hoi An with kids here, explaining activities and practicalities for your family in Hoi An.

 The Blue Bottle Bar at The Almanity